 My colleague and friend Roan Heming from the UK dug out a new CGM device that only costs about 59 Euro (or 39 to 99 USD depending on the country you live in) for a full 14 days.
 This is a much lower investment than before.

-Suddenly, the technology can be used systematically throughout the year with clients to create what I consider the highest level of individualised nutrition available today.
+Suddenly, the technology can be used throughout the year with clients to create what I consider the highest level of individualized nutrition available today.

 Why is fine-tuning carbohydrate choice so important?